-^o Finalized the technical memorandum Construction, and Calibration of One-dimensional Compaction Models in the Northwest MZ-1 Area.
-The one-dimensional (1D) compaction models simulate aquifer-system deformation at the MVWD-28 and PX locations.
-The 1D compaction models will be used in FY 2022/23 to explore subsidence management strategies in Northwest MZ-1 and develop a subsidence management plan for Northwest MZ-1.
+- Collected, processed, and checked groundwater level data and aquifer-system deformation data from the Pomona extensometer facility (PX). - o Finalized the technical memorandum Description of Subsidence Management Alternative #1 for 1D Model Simulation of Subsidence in Northwest MZ-1.
+The one-dimensional (1D) compaction models at the MVWD-28 and PX locations will be used to simulate aquifer-system deformation under this future scenario of pumping and recharge that was used in the 2020 Safe Yield Reset.
+The results will be used as a first step to explore subsidence management strategies in Northwest MZ-1 and develop a subsidence management plan for Northwest MZ-1.